-The Emerald Outback Trail is a combination of single track, grassy areas and dirt/gravel roads, ranging from 4,700 to 5,500 feet in elevation, which makes the Outback one of the highest mountain biking trail systems on the East Coast.
-About six miles are single track, described by Recreation Director Scagnelli as “your typical rocky, rooty, East Coast mountain biking single track.”
+The Emerald Outback is a combination of single track, grassy areas and dirt/gravel roads, ranging from 4,700 to 5,400 feet in elevation, which makes the Outback one of the highest mountain biking trail systems on the East Coast.
+Several miles are single track, described as “your typical rocky, rooty, East Coast mountain biking single track.”

-The trailhead is located right as you enter Beech Mountain, across from the Visitor Center/Town Hall.
-Riders (or hikers) follow paved roads for the first few minutes, cutting uphill across Beech Mountain Resort's quiet, green slopes before plunging into pristine woods.
+The trailhead is located on the right as you enter Beech Mountain, across from the Visitor Center/Town Hall.
+Riders, hikers and trail runners follow paved roads for the first few minutes, cutting uphill across Beech Mountain Resort's quiet, green slopes before plunging into pristine woods.
 In winter, there is an alternate access point, complete with parking area, located at the end of North Pinnacle Ridge Road.

-The majority of the trail is rated as intermediate to advanced, although there’s also terrain that beginners can easily handle.
-If you looking to get started, bike rentals and guidance are available during summer months at Beech Mountain Resort.
+The majority of the trails are rated intermediate to advanced, although there’s also terrain beginners can handle.
+If you're looking to get started, bike rentals and guidance are available during summer months at Beech Mountain Resort.

 Trails are free and open to the public seven days a week.
-Riders and Hikers must register at Visitor Center before proceeding to trails.
+Riders and hikers must register at the Beech Mountain Visitor Center before proceeding to the trails.

-This summer, take advantage of Beech Mountain's Mountain Biking Packages, including two nights lodging, an Emerald Outback Trail Map, a Beech Mountain Trail Map, two free day passes to the Buckeye Recreation Center, two rounds of Putt-Putt Golf at the Famous Brick Oven Pizzeria, and a wine tasting for two at the Banner Elk Winery.
+In spring, summer and fall, take advantage of Beech Mountain's Hiking & Mountain Biking Packages, including two nights lodging, an Emerald Outback trail map, a Beech Mountain town trail map, two day passes to the Buckeye Recreation Center, two rounds of mini golf at the Famous Brick Oven Pizzeria, and a tasting for two at Banner Elk Winery.
 Packages start at $159.